top of page

 NEWS

-NQNHG, with ornithologist Ray Pierce, have been successful with a citizen science grant for a 3 year study of a population of Gouldian Finches.
+NQNHG, with ornithologist Ray Pierce, are undertaking a study of a population of Gouldian Finches.
 Please contact us if you are interested in being involvedHere is the latest update on the project.

-We undertake regular field events to properties in North Queensland such as Barrabadeen Scout Camp at Lake Tinaroo, Beatrice River Retreat, a property on Walsh River Rd and most recently South Endeavour Station near Cooktown.
-We have also held two more "field evenings" at Beatrice River Retreat, one for bats and one for insects (although both evenings have yeilded many other interesting finds).
+We undertake regular field events to properties in North Queensland such as Barrabadeen Scout Camp at Lake Tinaroo, Beatrice River Retreat, a property on Walsh River Rd and most recently South Endeavour Station near Cooktown (field weekends and assisting with a bio-blitz).

 Field Work